syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ### Applying theme

-Once SkinManager component added into the designer, select the SkinManager component and go to properties window.
-Here, you can apply theme for a control or form using `Controls` property.
+After the SkinManager component has been added into the designer, select the SkinManager component, and go to properties window.
+Here, you can apply theme for a control or form using the `Controls` property.

 ![WinForms skin manager apply theme in designer](Getting-Started_images/SkinManager_root.png)

 ### Applying theme to the form

-Skin manager support to apply theme for all the control in the Form or a Container by applying theme to the Form or Container.
-So, no need to apply theme for each control.
+Skin manager supports to apply theme for all the control in the form or a container by applying theme to the form or container.
+So, you do not need to apply theme for each control.

 ![WinForms skin manager apply theme to entire form](Getting-Started_images/SkinManager_form.png)